Last revised on November 15, 2022.

 Option A – Give In and Get the Ticket!

-The 1000 NPR is a rip-off given that you get no sense that most or any of your “generous contribution” has made any difference in reviving the square to a semblence of its former glory.
-However, given all the money you spent just getting there from your home (my return airfare was $1600.), arguing about the difference between what you want to pay and what you have to pay seems a waste of time.
-Better to just swallow your disgust and accept that as a tourist who is visibly from a wealthy country you will be expected to cough up $$.
-The entrance fee isn’t going to be going anywhere but up, regardless of what we may think about it.
+The 1000 NPR is a rip-off, given that you get no sense that most or any of your “generous contribution” has made any difference in reviving the Square to a semblance of its former glory.
+However, given all the money you spent just getting there from your home (my return airfare was $1600.), arguing about the difference between what you want to pay and what you have to pay is a waste of time.
+Better to let your annoyance go and accept that as a tourist who is visibly from a wealthy country, you will be expected to cough up $$.
+The entrance fee isn’t going anywhere but up, regardless of what we may think.

-The more you read up about the area and its significance before you go, the more you will get out of it.
-A decent hardcopy guidebook like The Rough Guide To Nepal with its 6-page section on “The Old City” and accompanying map may be all you will need as you wander around, stopping occasionally to sit and read the relevant bits of the guidebook.
+The more you read about the area and its significance before you go, the more you will get out of it.
+A decent hardcopy guidebook like The Rough Guide To Nepal, with its 6-page section on “The Old City” and accompanying map, may be all you will need as you wander around, occasionally stopping to sit and read the relevant bits of the guidebook.

 Option B – Visit During Off Hours!

 Not everyone is into dilapidated four-hundred-year-old buildings or the history behind them.
-Certainly, if you are only going to spend a half-hour there or if you really object to the 1000 NRP on philosophical grounds – you can find something else to spend 1000 rupees on.
+Indeed, if you are only going to spend a half-hour there or if you really object to the 1000 NRP on philosophical grounds – you can find something else to pay 1000 rupees on.

-What you could do instead is visit the square before the ticket booth opens at 8:00 a.m. or after it closes at 5:00 p.m. – your dawn or dusk photos could turn out to be pretty neat!
+Instead, you could visit the Square before the ticket booth opens at 8:00 a.m. or after it closes at 5:00 p.m. – your dawn or dusk photos could turn out to be pretty neat!
 Note – earlier or later is better since you will be less likely to be chased by a uniformed ticket enforcer!
 You may save 1000 rupees but convenient it is not.